Drihmia/AI_STUDY_ASSISTANT_BACKEND/README.md

 *   `POST /api/answers`: Submit answers to a form presented by the AI.
 *   `GET /api/list_conversations`: List all conversations (requires a password).
 *   `GET /api/list_conversations/<conversation_id>`: Retrieve a specific conversation by its ID (requires a password).

+For a detailed description of all the API endpoints in this project, please see the [API_ENDPOINTS.md](API_ENDPOINTS.md) file.

 ## Deployment